All Episodes

 Now he looks at my legs like, oh, okay, legs are beautiful.

-So it I love it.
+So I love it.

-And wait, when do you apply it?
+And when do you apply it?

 After I dry off, I just take it, spray it, and I'm good.

-So could this be the tool, the the product that dermatologists might actually be able to crack that big number with?
+So could this be the tool, the product that dermatologists might actually be able to crack that big number with?

 Right.

-But that's where the aquifer ointment spray is different.
+But that's where the Aquaphor ointment spray is different because people are going to really want to use it.

 It's easy, it's very effective, and you can, it's great.

-It feels feels good on the skin.
+It feels good on the skin.

 And that makes my job as a dermatologist a whole lot easier.